cosmos510/asl-recognition/README.md

 # ASL Alphabet Recognition

 This project is an AI-powered application built to recognize American Sign Language (ASL) alphabet gestures in real-time.
-Developed with a combination of Django, OpenCV, and Docker, it’s designed to be both accessible and efficient.
-The app captures hand gestures through a webcam, processes them using a pre-trained CNN model, and displays recognized letters on-screen.
+Using a combination of Python, OpenCV, and a custom-trained machine learning model, the app captures hand gestures via webcam, processes them, and displays recognized letters on the screen.

 ## 🎬 Project Demo
 Check out the demo video of the ASL Recognition app in action: